Stop the Execution of Alan Miller in Alabama

 Execution Petition Image Alan Miller

-Alan Miller is scheduled for execution by nitrogen gas asphyxiation (suffocation) in Alabama on September 26, 2024 for the 1999 shooting deaths of Lee Holdbrooks, Christopher Scott Yancy and Terry Jarvis.
+Alan Miller is scheduled for a second execution attempt, this time by nitrogen gas asphyxiation (suffocation) in Alabama on September 26, 2024 for the 1999 shooting deaths of Lee Holdbrooks, Christopher Scott Yancy and Terry Jarvis.

-1. Mr. Miller has ineffective assistance of counsel claims at the guilt and penalty phase.
+1. Mr. Miller had ineffective assistance of counsel claims at the guilt and penalty phase.

 2. Mr. Miller was mentally ill at the time of the crime, suffering from delusional disorder which should have made him ineligible for the death penalty.

-This is not the first time they tried to execute Alan Miller.
-On September 22, 2022, they started, but they could not finish - an awful additional torture for everyone involved.
+This is not the first time the State of Alabama tried to execute Alan Miller.
+On September 22, 2022, they started, but failed to complete the execution, adding additional torture for everyone involved.
 After hours of attempting to establish an IV, Alan Miller was retuned to his cell, still alive.

 This will be only the second time in history that any state will attempt to suffocate a prisoner to death in this way.
 Despite claims by Alabama officials that the suffocation execution of Kenny Smith in January 2024 was a "textbook" example of how it should go, witnesses from the media, Kenny's spiritual advisor and even the family of the victim in that case expressed the opposite.